First Critical Hours 2026

-Taking place, live and online on Wednesday 22, Thursday 23 and Friday 24 January 2025
+Taking place online on Wednesday 21 and Thursday 22 and Friday 23 January 2026

 - The annual course for emergency physicians, focusing on the clinical management of patients presenting to the Emergency Department